Kribit11/converter/README.md

 > - centiseconds
 > - deciseconds
 > - seconds
+> -

 ## Known glitches

 > For **length:**
-> - doesn't currently work at converting anything as it returns as null
-> - only meters and centermeters are added
+> - only meters and centermeters are added - more will be added

 > For **temperature:**
-> - the Kelvin unit doesn't work and returns as null
-> - Kelvin to Fahrenheit always returns as 32 degrees
+> - actually works as intended

 > For **time:**
 > - the quectosecond and rontosecond return as numbers like '9.999999999999999e+29' & '9.999999999999998e+23'
+> - years are exactly 365 instead of however its meant to be
+> - decades and centuries are also off because of leap years
+> - months not added yet

 > For **home page:**
 > - The flex doesn't work as intended

+## update log

+> update **5**
+> - fixed some broken units
+>   - Kelvin
+>   - centermeter & meter
+> - made the project public!!
+> - added credits and grammar checked README.md

+## Credits

+> Me, [kribit](https://linktr.ee/kribit) and the help of AI for some very obvious errors i made